 When I consider my current struggle with pride, specific examples of these points proving true readily come to mind.
 Shame.
 Disunity.
 Disconnection.
 Separation.
 Lack of direction.
-Not only do I hate feeling these things, I am even more aware of how my pride has displeased God.
-It occurs to me that the only way to eliminate and even prevent pride in my life exists through developing my character into one that pleases Christ.
+Not only do I hate feeling these things, but I am also even more aware of how my pride has displeases God when I’m experiencing them.
+The only way to eliminate and even prevent pride in my life exists through developing my character into one that pleases Christ.

-How can I develop my character in a way that eliminates & prevents pride?
+How can I develop my character in a way that eliminates and prevents pride?

 - Learn endurance.
 Endurance strengthens character, which increases confidence in Christ.
 (Romans 5:3-4)

 - Grow in the knowledge of God.
 As I know Jesus more, I receive His glory and goodness.
-This allows me “everything [I] need for living a godly life.”
+This allows everything I need for living a godly life.
 (2 Peter 1:3-11)

 - Fix my thoughts.
 Routinely consider the role of my thought life and the necessity of being controlled by the Holy Spirit.
 (Philippians 4:8)

 - Guard my heart.
-Several places in scripture, including A Father’s Wise Advice in Proverbs 4, instruct me to guard my heart above all else.
+Several places in scripture, including Proverbs 4, instruct me to guard my heart above all else.